 Female North Atlantic right whales do not reach reproductive maturity until about 10 years of age.
 They typically only produce one calf after a year-long pregnancy.
 Three years is considered a healthy interval between calves, but the trauma caused by chronic fishing gear entanglements and other stressors including boat traffic, noise pollution, and climate-related issues have now increased the calving interval to 7-10 years on average.
 There are only around 70 breeding females left as of 2018.
 The National Marine Fisheries Service (NMFS) estimates that 20 new calves would be a productive year, but 50 or more calves per year are needed for the species to recover.
-Unfortunately, only 12 calves were seen in 2023, and one of those calves died at less than a month old.
-These reproductive challenges are making recovery for North Atlantic right whales difficult, and deaths are still far outpacing births.
+Although 20 calves were born in 2024, a quarter of those newborns did not survive.
+Perhaps the most tragic death was the first known calf of the season from mother, Juno.
+The calf was struck by a boat and died a slow, painful death, succumbing to its wounds two months later.
+Human-caused stress and deaths are making recovery for North Atlantic right whales difficult, and deaths are still far outpacing births.